Did Cleopatra once also look out from this spot in the Temple of Hathor at the “sacred lake” below?

 Upon docking, an air-conditioned Mercedes van whisks you and your Egyptologist guide to touring sites.

-If you like this post, then pin this to your Egypt or Travel board Pinterest!
+If you like this post, then pin it to your Egypt or Travel board!